ljuvela/GELP/README.md

 # GELP: GAN-Excited Linear Prediction

-This repository contains source code and pre-trained models to reproduce the neural vocoding part in our paper "GELP: GAN-Excited Linear Prediction for Speech Synthesis from Mel-spectrogram
+This repository contains source code and pre-trained models to reproduce the neural vocoding part in our paper "GELP: GAN-Excited Linear Prediction for Speech Synthesis from Mel-spectrogram"
-"

 The published version of the paper is freely available at https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2008.pdf

-Alternatively, the paper is also lso available at https://arxiv.org/abs/1904.03976
+Alternatively, the paper is also available at https://arxiv.org/abs/1904.03976